Wood Element in Feng Shui Design

 - Flexibility – Incorporating the wood element into your space can help you be more open to new ideas and opportunities.

-- Strength – Adding the wood element into your space can help strengthen and support your new endeavors by giving them a firm foundation.
+- Strength – Adding the wood element to your space can help strengthen and support your new endeavors by giving them a firm foundation.

 - Creativity – Feng shui practice associates the wood element with creativity and innovation, making it a good element to add to a workroom and other creative spaces.